mohitmishra786/Virtual-Assistant/README.md

 pip install wikipedia
 pip install wolframalpha

-**How to creat API ID on Wolframalpha** : https://products.wolframalpha.com/short-answers-api/documentation/
+**How to creat AppID on Wolframalpha** : https://products.wolframalpha.com/short-answers-api/documentation/

 ***Main Motive Behind these applications are ***: